micdr93/dublinstreetartp1/README.md

 ## Credits

-- I utilised https://www.w3schools.com/ and https://developer.mozilla.org/en-US/ for applying the form, table and to also display images with rounded corners.
+- I utilised https://moz.com/learn/seo/ for keyword code https://www.w3schools.com/ and https://developer.mozilla.org/en-US/ for applying the form, table and to also display images with rounded corners.
+-
 - I had the benefit of working closely with my mentor Dan Hamilton on this project, who was a tremendous help.